jberkel/spotify-api/README.md

-= Spotify-API
+# Spotify-API

 I was tired of waiting for Spotify to release their API (if they release it), so decided to roll my own based on the awesome reverse engineering work done by [despotify.se](http://despotify.se) and [Felix Bruns](http://www.felixbruns.de/) who created a Java version of despotify called [jotify](http://jotify.felixbruns.de/).
 Add JRuby, Sinatra and some glue to the mix and you
 (almost) have an API.

 *Important*: in order to use this API you'll need a premium spotify account!
-This is as unofficial as it gets and *NOT* supported by Spotify in any way.
-Enter at your own risk...
+This API is as unofficial as it gets and *NOT* supported by Spotify in any way.

-== Installation
+## Installation

 		$ jruby -S gem install jberkel-spotify-api --source http://gems.github.com
 		$ jruby -S spotify-api-server --account login:password